Last Updated on January 8, 2021 by Julia Wilson

 The danger of contracting an infectious disease rises for the outdoor cat.
 Cats can transmit several infections which include Feline Immunodeficiency Virus (FIV) and Feline Leukemia (FeLV).
 Cats who roam at will encounter other cats and can contract either of these fatal diseases.

 Several diseases and parasites are contracted via hunting including tularemia, plague, tuberculosis, salmonella, histoplasmosis, blastomycosis, aspergillosis, feline ischemic encephalopathy and chiggers.
-In Australia, paralysis ticks can infect cats, and if not treated ticks can kill a cat.
+Paralysis ticks can infect cats in Australia, and if not treated ticks can kill a cat.

 Dogs and wild animals such as possums and snakes often prey on cats that wander into the wrong territory.
 Australia has the deadliest snakes in the world, and can quite easily kill a cat.
 Cruel and sadistic individuals sometimes kill defenceless cats for sport or pleasure.

 Only 5% of cats taken to animal shelters are reclaimed by owners.
 All outdoor cats should wear either safety collars with identifying information.
 However, collars often become lost.
 Microchipping is the only permanent way to identify a cat.

 Australia is one of the leading countries in the world for skin cancer, and cats are susceptible.
 If you allow your cats to free roam, or have them in the safety of an enclosure, it is important to be aware of this and offer the cat protection from the sun.
 Many people who build enclosures have a shaded area where the cats can enjoy the outdoors without the constant exposure to the sun.